 Still need some photo help?
 Here are a few bonus tips:

 Sometimes retouching and cropping your photos can really pay off.
 Any number of easy-to-use programs are out there to help you enhance your photos.
 One of them is called GIMP.
-In “Click Magnet,” I discuss the types of photos that can be retouched and outline caveman-easy instructions for doing so.

 Be sure to try out different facial expressions.
 Some guys look more attractive smiling, and some don't.
 OkCupid’s nerd research even goes as far as to suggest that two thirds of men look better when they are not smiling, indicating that men’s photos are most effective when they look away from the camera and don’t smile.